Asian Kung-Fu Generation: 2022–present: Planet Folks and Surf Bungaku Kamakura Complete

 In August 2023, the band was scheduled as guest in Kana-Boon's concert but cancelled it due to Ijichi tested positive for COVID-19.
 After he recovered, the band performed in some summer Japan festivals like Rock In Japan, Sweet Love Shower and Rush Ball.
 The band also performed live in Indonesia for the first time on August 18.

 In July 2024, the band will be releasing a singles collection, a two-disc compilation of all A-sides released to commemorate the 20th anniversary of major debut.
 The collection will also include a re-recording of "Haruka Kanata".

 In May and June 2025, the band once again hosted Nano-Mugen Festival after an over decade-long hiatus.
 It was planned to have an international date for the first time, in Jakarta, however the Indonesian leg was cancelled shortly prior.
 Coinciding with the festival was the release of a new double A-side single "MAKUAKE/Little Lennon", with the former being the theme song for this year's festival.
 In August, they headlined the Incheon Pentaport Rock Festival in South Korea.

-On 25 October 2025, the band was an opening act for the Oasis concerts in Japan, opening the first of two performances at Tokyo Dome.
+On 25 October 2025, the band was an opening act for the Oasis concerts in Japan, supporting the first of two performances at Tokyo Dome.
+In October 2025, they announced a two-day solo concert at Ariake Arena in Tokyo and along with a concert in Jakarta, Indonesia to celebrate 30th anniversary of the band in April 2026.
+On 31 December 2025, 30th anniversary tour dates were announced in Mexico City and Santiago, Chile in June and July 2026 respectively.
+On 13 February 2026, Anime Friends announced that the band would appear in Sao Paulo, Brazil as well.

+On 12 February 2026, the band announced a new EP called "Fujieda EP" to be released on 25 March.
+It will include four tracks, including a cover of a Spitz song, marking the second time the band has covered them.
+The EP was recorded at a newly opened studio called MUSIC inn Fujieda, operated by a non-profit organisation founded by Gotoh.
+On 5 March 2026, a new single called "Skins" was announced for release in May, with the song to be used as the opening theme to the third cour of anime series Dr.STONE SCIENCE FUTURE.

+In October and November 2026, the band will embark on a national live house tour titled "Midage Fanclub", to commemorate the 20th anniversary of the album Fanclub.
+Following this, they will then go on a hall tour starting in January 2027, and an arena tour in April 2027, which is a culmination of the 30th anniversary celebrations.
+Additionally, Gotoh will be holding a special birthday party on his 50th birthday, 2 December 2026.